Helena van der Kraan

-Helena van der Kraan-Maazel born Helena Jirina Mazl (14 June 1940 – 14 June 2020) was a Czechoslovakian-born Dutch photographer and partner in the artist duo Axel en Helena van der Kraan.
+Helena van der Kraan-Maazel (born Helena Jirina Mazl; 14 June 1940 – 14 June 2020) was a Czechoslovak-born Dutch photographer and partner in the artist duo Axel en Helena van der Kraan.

 Biography

 Helena Jirina Maazel was born and raised in Prague in the former Czechoslovakia.
 She was educated at the Czech Technical University in Prague, where she studied architecture for a few years.
 She started working as window dresser and designer, and developed herself at night as a painter and graphic artist.

 After the Prague Spring she decided to flee.
 In the Netherlands she continued her studies at Ateliers ’63, where she met her partner for live Axel van der Kraan.
 Afterwards they continued to work together as the artist duo Axel en Helena van der Kraan.
 They lived and worked in Rotterdam since 1987.
 In 1989, they were awarded the Hendrik Chabot Award.
 In 1990, at the Museum Boymans Van Beuningen, there was a retrospective of their work with sculptures, drawings, and photography.

 Helena van der Kraan-Maazel died 14 June 2020 (her 80th birthday) in Rotterdam from cancer.
 She was described as an artist, who "observed with a concerned look, who recorded her surroundings in noiseless portraits."